Affordability of housing in the United Kingdom

 The affordability of housing in the UK reflects the ability to rent or buy property.
 There are various ways to determine or estimate housing affordability.
 One commonly used metric is the median housing affordability ratio; this compares the median price paid for residential property to the median gross annual earnings for full-time workers.
 According to official government statistics, housing affordability worsened between 2020 and 2021, and since 1997 housing affordability has worsened overall, especially in London.
 The most affordable local authorities in 2021 were in the North West, Wales, Yorkshire and The Humber, West Midlands and North East.

 Housing tenure in the UK has the following main types: Owner-occupied, private rented sector (PRS), and social rented sector (SRS).
 The affordability of housing in the UK varies widely on a regional basis – house prices and rents will differ as a result of market factors such as the state of the local economy, transport links, and the supply of housing.

 Key determinants of affordability

 For owner-occupied properties, key determinants of affordability are house prices, income, interest rates, and purchase costs.
 For rented property, PRS rents will largely be a reflection of house prices, while SRS rents are set by Local Authorities, Housing Associations or similar.

 House prices

 Land Registry figures for England and Wales show that housing prices rose from £70,000 to £224,000 in the 20 years between 1998 and 2018.
 Growth was almost continuous during the period, save for two years of decline around 2008 as a result of the 2008 financial crisis.

+Regional and property-type variation since 2020

+A 2026 repeat-sales analysis by the property data company Move Insights, which compared 21,722 properties in HM Land Registry Price Paid Data that sold in both 2020 and the 12 months to February 2026, reported a median five-year price increase of 24% across England and Wales.
+The analysis described a marked regional divergence in which every region of northern England, the Midlands and Wales had appreciated faster than every southern region, while London recorded the lowest median growth at around 11%; Oldham was identified as the fastest-growing local market at 44.8%.
+It also reported a widening gap between houses and flats, with the median flat up 10.7% against 25-28% for the three main house types, and around one in seven flats - and almost one in five London flats - reselling below its 2020 price.